michaelolson01/ICS-352-AI-Final-Project/README.md

 # Loan Approval Prediction – AI Final Project

-This project explores the use of supervised machine learning models to predict whether an individual is likely to be approved for a loan based on key financial indicators.
+This project explores supervised machine learning techniques to predict whether an individual will be approved for a loan, based on key financial and behavioral features.

-## 📊 Problem Statement
+## 📊 Problem Overview

-The model estimates loan approval outcomes using:
+The task is to estimate loan approval outcomes using:
 - Annual income
 - Number of credit inquiries
-- Average monthly checking account balance
+- Average monthly balance in a checking account
-- Total outstanding debt
+- Outstanding debt

-## 🧠 Techniques Used
+## 🧠 Machine Learning Models

-The project compares several ensemble learning classifiers:
+We applied and compared the following ensemble classifiers:
 - Random Forest
 - AdaBoost
 - Gradient Boosting